Mesnage-Org/pgfinder/docs/usage.md

 python make_baseline.py
 ```

-and replace the existing file.
+...and replace the existing file.